-Our final set of empirical tests looks for heterogeneity across municipal governments in terms of the efficacy of GASB 77 in curbing incentive spending: we investigate under what conditions, if any, transparency might have its desired effect on policymaking.
-Drawing on newly released data from (de Benedictis-Kessner et al., 2023), we find that GASB 77 was more effective in municipalities with competitive mayoral elections; we also find a similar, though smaller and less precisely estimated, result for municipalities with more local newspapers.
-We interpret these results as suggestive evidence that, in order for transparency to improve governance, it must be implemented in the presence of stakeholders (such as local media or electoral challengers) that have an incentive to hold policymakers accountable in response to the newly disclosed information.
+in curbing incentive spending.
+Drawing on newly released data from de Benedictis-Kessner et al. (2023), we find that GASB 77 was more effective in municipalities with contested mayoral elections (e.g. those in which the incumbent did not run unopposed); we also find a similar, though smaller and less precisely estimated, result for municipalities with more local newspapers.
+We interpret these results as suggestive evidence that in order for transparency to improve governance, it must be implemented in the presence of stakeholders (such as local media or electoral challengers) that have an incentive to hold policymakers accountable in response to the newly disclosed information.
 We therefore contribute to recent political economy scholarship on the limits of transparency (Grossman, Michelitch and Prato, 2024; Meehan, 2024) by identifying key local-level conditions under which sunlight may be more likely to disinfect.